-203. Theory and Harmony, Advanced

-Continuation of 103-104.
+203. Theory and Harmony, Advanced Continuation of 103-104.
 Use of all diatonic triads and seventh chords, altered chords, color chords.
 Problems of composition involving smaller forms.
 Continuation of sight-singing and dictation.
 One hour laboratory period per week required.

-204. Theory and Harmony, Advanced
+204. Theory and Harmony, Advanced Continuation of 203.

-303. Counterpoint, Canon and Fugue
+303. Counterpoint

-The principles of contrapuntal composition, including a study of species counterpoint and a detailed analysis of Palestrinion counterpoint.
+The principles of contrapuntal composition, including a study of species counterpoint and a detailed analysis of Palestrinian counterpoint.

-304. Counterpoint, Canon and Fugue
+304. Counterpoint